Ascot Heritage Handicap Preview, Tips, Runners & Trends

 • 2021: Winner in 9 (3,4) [10 Runners]

-Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Ascot Heritage Handicap; that stallion, Dubawi, has produced 2 winners (2019,2012).
+Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Ascot Heritage Handicap:

 Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Ascot Heritage Handicap; that stallion is Dalakhani, who has failed to produce a winner from 5 runners.

-Looking at the winning odds over the last 14 renewals, the biggest-priced winner was Barbican in 2011, winning for Alan Bailey at odds of 16/1 under the guidance of Darryll Holland.
-Looking at the runners at the head of the market over the last 14 renewals, there have been 5 winning favourites in the race.
-Ahead of the 2025 Ascot Heritage Handicap, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Looking at the winning odds over the last 15 renewals, the biggest-priced winner was Barbican in 2011, winning for Alan Bailey at odds of 16/1 under the guidance of Darryll Holland.
+Looking at the runners at the head of the market over the last 15 renewals, there have been 5 winning favourites in the race.
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Route to the Ascot Heritage Handicap